 Savings results with Nest thermostats

-Multiple studies, including studies run by energy companies independently from Nest, have shown that on average customers save 10-12% on heating and 15% on cooling after a Nest thermostat is installed.
+Multiple studies, including those run by energy companies independently from Nest, have shown that on average customers save 10-12% on heating and 15% on cooling after a Nest thermostat is installed.
 Based on typical energy costs this means a savings of $131-145 a year.

 Where those numbers come from

-How much energy can you save
+How much energy can you save?

 The savings calculator estimates energy savings of the Nest thermostat by using some basic information that you provide.
 It uses your ZIP or postal code, home size, heating type, and whether or not you have air conditioning.